 Talking to schools about bullying

-Schools have a legal duty to prevent bullying and keep children safe, but how you approach the school about a bullying situation can make a big difference.
+Schools have a legal duty to prevent bullying and keep children safe.
+The way in which you approach the school about a bullying situation can make a big difference.
 Stay calm and remember the goal is for the bullying behaviour to stop.

 Understand the school policies

 Read up on the school’s complaints procedure, and behaviour and anti-bullying policies.
 Schools are legally required to let parents see these policies.
-If it’s not on the school website, ask the administrator for copies.
+If they are not on the school website, ask the school office for copies.
 This will help you understand the school policy on bullying and what you should do next.

 Be clear on your child’s rights

 Bullying is a form of peer-on-peer abuse and all schools have a legal duty to keep your child safe from harm.
 This includes all types of bullying: physical, verbal, social, emotional and online.